kevinctofel/excellent_stream/src/posts/smart-retirement-home.md

 {% youtube "iH9eugU4mqc", "ZenniHomes Citizen walkthrough" %}

 I'm amazed at how much use and repurposing you get with just 640 square feet.
 And the base price is \$125,000, which isn't outrageous.
 Note that the nifty bed in the ceiling is a \$15,000 option.
 I'd get that for sure.

 I believe that the slide-out closet feature is included in the base price.
 At least I can't find it listed in the options, so I'm assuming it's included.

 ## The size and style fits us (or at least me)

 For reference, we downsized from a 3,000 square foot home with an acre of property back in 2016.
 I think it was the best decision we've ever made.
-It was an excessive amount of space for us and we here heating / cooling many rooms that we weren't even using.
+It was an excessive amount of space for us and we were heating / cooling many rooms that were unused.

 We saved roughly \$1,200 a month by downsizing to our current 1,900 square foot townhouse.
 And we still have too much space.
 At least I think so; my wife would disagree.

 Yes, 640 square feet is a vast reduction from 1,900.
 I get that.
 But again, the fact that you can repurpose a bedroom to a living room, such as with the Citizen home, helps make up for that.